qaushqestaj/worldwise/README.md

 WorldWise app

-I am building this app with React Route and Context API
+I am building this app with React Router and Context API